Police: Deputy shoots theft suspect after assault

 LEXINGTON PARK, Md.
-(AP) - Authorities in Maryland say that a sheriff’s deputy has shot a theft suspect after they say he brandished an “edged” weapon an attacked the officer.
+(AP) - Authorities in Maryland say that a sheriff’s deputy has shot a theft suspect after they say he brandished an “edged” weapon and attacked the officer.

 The St. Mary’s County Sheriff’s Office said in a statement that the incident occurred Tuesday afternoon in Lexington Park, which is about 90 miles south of Washington on the Chesapeake Bay.